bmeck/node/doc/api/esm.md

 2. The properties in the prologue cannot be redefined to be getters or setters.
 3. The properties in the prologue cannot be deleted.

+If no identifiers are in the prologue, not exports will appear on the ESM namespace for your module.

 An example:

 ```js